 Features include double accounting, stock/fund accounts, reporting graphics, importing spreadsheets, scheduling transactions, and a financial calculator.

 The latest version is 4.11.
 GnuCash also offers GnuCash 2.4 Small Business Accounting downloadable software.

 PocketSmith calls itself a time machine for your money.
 It’s a personal software program with cash flow forecasts to help you better understand your money’s potential.

 It features automatic transaction feeds from your bank and a net worth tracker.
 In addition, you can use it to create a budget and track income and expenses.

-- The Premium plan, which lets you see 10-year financial forecasts and more for $9.95 a month
+PocketSmith has a free version, which comes with manual transaction input.
+The Premium plan lets you see 10-year financial forecasts and more for $9.95 a month.

 The cash flow forecast feature can be a great way to get motivated to save more money.
-This software is worth a look if you like the idea of forecasting your financial future.
+This software is worth a look if you like forecasting your financial future.

 Quicken has gained a stellar reputation as trustworthy personal finance software.
 However, with market competition and technological advances, it’s no longer alone in that field.

 There are many viable alternatives that may offer you a better personal finance management experience.
-It’s worth your time and effort to check those alternatives out to see if one might suit you better than Quicken.
+It’s worth your time to check these alternatives to see if one might suit you better than Quicken.